|

 I have used a mixture of drawings, DSLR and CCD imaging.
 In my opinion each technique has its

 merits.
-The CCD cameras are SXVR-H18 and SXV-H9 models from Starlight Xpress Ltd (now both sold)
+The CCD cameras were SXVR-H18 and SXV-H9 models from Starlight Xpress Ltd

-and the DSLR is a Canon EOS 450D, with IR blocking filter removed.
-I use filters and a
+(now both sold) and the DSLR is a Canon EOS 450D, with IR blocking filter removed.
+I use filters

 SXV-H9 CCD PGR Flea 3 CCD